Nipissing First Nation

-The Nipissing are part of the Anishinaabe peoples, a grouping of people speaking Algonquin languages, which includes the Odawa, Ojibwe, Potawatomi, and Algonquins.
-This broad heritage is likely the result of the Nipissings' living at a geographical crossroads, a watershed divide.
+The Nbisiing Anishinaabeg have roots in both the Ojibwe and Algonquin nations, making up part of the wider grouping of Anishinaabe peoples.
+Their heritage is a result of the fact that the Nipissing homeland sits at a geographical crossroads, existing between the traditional territories of the Ojibwe around the Great Lakes and the Algonquin country covering much of the Kitchi-sipi watershed.

 Geography

 Lake Nipissing drains via the French River into Georgian Bay and, to the east of Lake Nipissing, Trout Lake drains via the Mattawa River into the Ottawa River.
 Living at the crossroads between two watersheds, the Nipissing were key to trade to the east, west, north and south of Lake Nipissing.
 The French portaged the watershed divide extensively to reach the Great Lakes by canoe from their settlements around Montreal on the Saint Lawrence River.

 To the west the Nipissing trade routes extended as far as Lake Nipigon and their Ojibwa neighbours, and to the north as far as James Bay, where they traded with the Cree and, later, the English.
 Their trade network to the east extended as far as present-day Quebec City, also on the Saint Lawrence.
 The Iroquoian-speaking Huron people lived nearby to the south.
 Archaeological evidence shows that the Nipissing integrated some Huron styles and techniques in their pottery.

 They obtained food primarily through hunting, fishing, and gathering.
 Their extensive trading likely allowed them to supplement their diets with corn, beans and squash as well, which were staple crops cultivated by many First Nations peoples.
 The land in the lake valleys would have supported some horticulture.

 Today Nipissing First Nation lies between the city of North Bay and the municipality of West Nipissing in northeastern Ontario.
 Most members of the First Nation reside on the First Nations reserve of Nipissing Indian Reserve 10.